ryanmcgrath/twython/docs/usage/advanced_usage.rst

 There are times when you may want to turn SSL verification off, send custom headers, or add proxies for the request to go through.

-Twython uses the `requests <http://python-requests.org>`_ library to make API calls to Twitter. ``requests`` accepts a few parameters to allow developers to manipulate the acutal HTTP request.
+Twython uses the `requests <http://python-requests.org>`_ library to make API calls to Twitter. ``requests`` accepts a few parameters to allow developers to manipulate the actual HTTP request.

 Here is an example of sending custom headers to a Twitter API request: